Quality and Quantity of Photographs - Contributing Factors

 Quantity of photographs

 Quantity of photos refer to the number of photos.

 For a portrait shoot, if light modifiers have to be set up, it will take extra time not only to (1) assemble them, but also for extra (2) light testing.
 Whenever the model moves or the sunlight changes, additional testing may be required.
-Shifting of location with the heavy and bulky equipment will only delay the shoot.
+Shifting of location with the heavy and bulky equipment will further delay the shoot.
 Therefore, a casual photo shoot may likely be able to produce more photographs (of different quality).